 Eating delicious, delectable southern cuisine is absolutely a highlight of sightseeing in Savannah.
 Some of Savannah’s most popular tourist attractions are restaurants and candy shops!

-The food is a huge draw for those visiting Savannah, and because of that, we recommend planning long periods for meals and planning where to eat in advance–with a city this packed with delicious food, you don’t want to accidentally waste a meal on a dud.
+The food is a huge draw for those visiting Savannah, and because of that, we recommend planning long periods for meals and planning where to eat in advance–in a city packed with delicious food, you don’t want to accidentally waste a meal on a dud.

 … and consider splitting some meals.

 If you’re not traveling alone, Savannah is the perfect city to split meals with your travel companions in: portions tend toward being ridiculously big, and you’ll definitely want to leave room to sample appetizers and desserts as well.